gujia2014/learngit/readme.txt

-Hello, this is the first time to use github.
+This is the first time to use github.
+Good job!